anet-be/lua-yottadb/README.md

 Build the bindings by running `make ydb_dist=/path/to/YDB/install` where */path/to/YDB/install* is the path to your installation of YottaDB that contains its header and shared library files.

-Copy the newly built *_yottadb.so* and *yottadb.lua* files to somewhere in your Lua path.
-Then you can use `local yottadb = require('yottadb')` from your Lua scripts to communicate with YottaDB.
+Install the bindings by running `make install` or `sudo make install`, or copy the newly built *_yottadb.so* and *yottadb.lua* files to somewhere in your Lua path.
+You can then use `local yottadb = require('yottadb')` from your Lua scripts to communicate with YottaDB.
 Then set up your YDB environment as usual (i.e. source /path/to/YDB/install/ydb_env_set) before running your Lua scripts.

 Please see the documentation in *docs/* as well as the `test_module_*` tests in *tests/test.lua* for examples of how to use these Lua bindings.
 These bindings were developed with reference to